inclub9/field-label/readme.md

 ## Best Practices

-1. Include generated sources directory in your `.gitignore`
-2. Remember to recompile after changing field names or labels
+1. Remember to recompile after changing field names or labels
-3. Update references when renaming fields
+2. Update references when renaming fields
-4. Use meaningful and consistent labels across your application
+3. Use meaningful and consistent labels across your application

 ## Requirements